tadgy/gitattributesdb/README.md

 ```
 #!/usr/bin/env bash

-# Store/restore the attributes of files in the repository:
+# Store/restore the attributes of files:
 .githooks/gitattributesdb/gitattributsdb "${0##*/}"
 ```
 Save the changes to each file.